HUMBI

 Collaborators: Jung Chan Yee, Mahfuz Sultan, Rebecca Han

-Tucked in between Harvard University’s Lamont Library and the bustling Mass Ave, lies a secret garden called the Dudley Garden.
+Tucked in between Lamont Library and the bustling Mass Ave, lies a secret garden called the Dudley Garden.
 It occupies a curious, in-between space, where the abundance of trees gives it an ambiance of a meditative space, even though noisy Mass Ave lies just beyond a brick wall.

 This work exaggerated the in-between quality of the secret garden by installing an interactive door which brought in and amplified the soundscape of hectic avenue.
 It served as an acoustic space-time portal, innocuous but tempting to open.